pondrejk/dizzer/chap3-vis_challenges.md

 For cartographer, the combination of the vector tile format, WebGL-based rendering environment and the capabilities of the client mapping libraries opens several possibilities:

 - Vector tiles work well for both base maps and thematic interactive overlays.
-Furthermore, the thematic layer can be put anywhere in the layer stack, not only on the top (more in the next section).
+Furthermore, the thematic layer can be put anywhere in the layer stack, not only on the top.
 - Bitmap images can be easily incorporated to the style — either as polygon textures or point symbols.
 Data driven styling of these bitmaps is also possible to a certain degree
 - WebGL-based client libraries support additional user actions like camera tilt or orientation change
 - Continuous zoom is supported as the vector tiles are not fixed in size by raster resolution, so smooth impression can be achieved by scaling tiles between zoom steps.
 This also fixes the problem of fitting the mapped area to the html viewport reliably on various screen sizes and aspect ratios